 Nonprofit Organizational Structure Chart

-An organizational chart based on functions focuses on the specialties of each department.
-The functional structure groups different departments according to their tasks., such as a marketing team, finance, human resources department, or sales team.
+Functional structure groups are created for different departments according to their tasks., such as a marketing team, finance, human resources department, or sales team.

-Here’s a simple template that outlines this type of organizational structure.
-You can add functional managers
+Here’s a simple example that outlines this type of organizational structure with functional managers.

 Simple Organizational Structure Flow Chart Template

-When designing a process-based structure, one must work around the processes in the company and how employees perform and interact with one another.
+When creating a process-based org structure, one must work around the processes in the company and how employees perform and interact with one another.

 Company Organizational Structure Flow Chart Template